ianhorswill/DPGD/Source/40 Background/20 Mathematics/10 Basic objects of mathematics/60 Relations/40 Properties of relations.md

 ## Combination properties

-A combinations of these properties make for important special kinds of relations:
+Different combinations of these properties make for important special kinds of relations:

 * One-to-one: both left- and right-unique
 * One-to-many: left-unique and not right-unique